gooseman789/Social-Network/README.md

   This application can be used to show hiring managers my work on this topic.

   # Credits
   I worked on this project alone, with the framework provided from the the assignment instructions.
+I also had help from a tutor to help with certain errors I was having.

   # License
   This project is licensed under the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) - see the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)] License file for details..